 The second performance felt even more tense than the first.
 Right when the music cued, the ADT dancers moved in unison, crossing eachother's paths.
 Each dancer moving from a standing position, tipping forward into a crouching position and crouching into standing.
 With all bodies performing this motion in the backdrop of loud mechanical gears, motor boats, waves, water, these dancer were moving as if they were treading for their lives.

-Toward the end of this piece, the dancers momentum picks up as their movements and strides become longer and then one dancer becomes separated.
+Toward the end of this piece, the dancers' momentum picks up as their movements and strides become longer and then one dancer becomes separated.
 The rest of the dancer's movements do not stop and the gap in between one figure and the group grows larger.
 Eventually what’s visible on the stage was one figure.
-Fully alert of the situation her eyes continued to stared in the direction which the group disappeared in.
-She’s alone, isolated, and eventually her body gives up on the floor as the piece ends.
+Fully alert of the situation her eyes continued to stare in the direction which the group disappeared in.
+She’s alone, isolated, and eventually, her body gives up on the floor as the piece ends.

 The Audience Empowerment Workshop presented four different dances, the first two pieces were intense while the last two offered an uplifting and healing experience.
 At the end of the workshop, ADT invited the audience participate and learn new dance moves.

 ADT's movements were recognizable and relatable.
 What I saw and experienced was life as dance, as memories and lived experiences.
 ADT performed the first and second piece twice (thank goodness they did).
 The workshop delivered more than a learning experience, it offered a space for conversation and community engagement.
 I felt welcomed and sensed that I belonged in this space.
 To the dancers of ADT and the audience members who shared their comments and stories, thank you.